phelipetls/blog/content/posts/introduction-to-ansible/index.md

 ```

 In practice, creating a role is a matter of organizing things like tasks,
-default variables, templates, files etc. in a known Ansible-defined file
+default variables, templates, files etc. in a file structure that Ansible can
-structured.
+understand.

-You'll usually start by creating a `tasks/main.yml` file, which is the role
+You start by creating a `tasks/main.yml` file, which is the role's entry point,
-entry point, in which you define all tasks.
-For example, here's a role I made
+from which all tasks will derive.

-to install neovim:
+Let's check a role I made to install Neovim, to illustrate this:

 ```shell-session
 $ tree roles/nvim